layogtima/gearshare/README.md

 - Strengthen neighborhood connections and resilience
 - Make specialized tools accessible to everyone
 - Create a solidarity-based alternative to rentier capitalism
-- Look damn good doing it with our steampunk aesthetic
+- Look sexy af doing it!

 ## Features